exonum/exonum-doc/src/get-started/java-binding.md

 The protocol of the _proposal_ and _approval_ steps is determined by the installed supervisor service.
-The service must implement _verification_ and _application_ of the parameters by implementing [`Configurable`][configurable] interface.
+The service can implement _verification_ and _application_ of the parameters by implementing [`Configurable`][configurable] interface.

 <!-- TODO: Example of Configurable service -->